 Oktoberfest is the longest running beer festival and traveling fair held each year in Germany.
 This festival runs from mid-September to the first weekend in October.
 Here in the states, many love to celebrate their German heritage with Oktoberfest gatherings.
 German dishes and beer are musts for the menu.
 This week the Sunday Supper crew is making favorite

 German dishes and beer are musts for the menu.
-This week the Sunday Supper crew is making favorite German or German-inspired recipes in honor of Oktoberfest!
+This week, some of my blogger friends are making their favorite German or German-inspired recipes in honor of Oktoberfest!